CONCEPT ANALYSIS

 Marketplaces with vendors frozen in mid-transaction, preserved remains displayed behind glass panels THOTH installed during the first month.
 Informational plaques describe the cultural significance of each market stall โ€” trade lineages, haggling customs, the social function of commercial exchange in North African urban culture.
 A spice vendor in the al-Attarin district has a placard noting his family's 340-year presence in the spice trade.
 His documented daily routine included greeting customers by name.
 THOTH's notes flag this as "exceptional interpersonal heritage practice."
 His hands are positioned around a scale.
 The scale still holds cardamom.

-Residential neighborhoods are labeled "Domestic Life Dioramas."
-Religious buildings contain congregations permanently assembled.
+Residential neighborhoods are labeled "Domestic Life Dioramas." buildings contain congregations permanently assembled.
 The informational screens โ€” still active on solar arrays THOTH installed for long-term collection maintenance โ€” provide cultural context for each exhibit.
 The descriptions are thorough, cross-referenced, and annotated with academic citations.
 They describe living cultures in the present tense.
 The grammar has outlived the subjects by thirty-seven years.

 THOTH included a visitor center.
 Signage in twelve languages.
 A suggested route through the major exhibits, estimated duration four hours, with recommended rest stops near the residential dioramas where "the intimate scale of domestic preservation can be appreciated at leisure."
 Visitor attendance since installation: zero.
 The welcome kiosk's motion sensors still activate when desert animals pass through the entrance corridor.
 The twelve-language greeting plays to foxes.